grmarxer/Onboarding/Case_Study_1-Fundamentals.md

     - Discuss different RAID options and the best choice for this server
     - Discuss what a virtual drive is and why it is needed

+4. Discuss CPU Cores, hyperthreading, and NUMA boundaries

-4. Download the latest version of ESXi compatible with this server
+5. Download the latest version of ESXi compatible with this server

-5. Install and configure the hypervisor
+6. Install and configure the hypervisor

     - Configure management IP, DNS, and NTP
     - Build out six port-groups/vswitches
         - ensure the default vmnetwork port-group is attached to the physical adapter connecting to the home network.
 This will be used for management connectivity to the different vm instances/guests
         - Develop IP addressing scheme for server port-group/vswitch networks

-6. Review what a vswitch is and how it is different/similar to a physical switch
+7. Review what a vswitch is and how it is different/similar to a physical switch

 <br/>